abhinavkumarrath/avskyaware/README.md

-# AV SkyAware: Interactive NASA Image Viewer with AI Descriptions and Annotations
+# AV SkyAware: Interactive NASA Image Viewer with AI Descriptions.
 ## Project Overview
 AV SkyAware is a web-based interactive viewer for large NASA astronomy and planetary imag
 ---